 What do I like most about my job?
 I like being able to work with all Butler County residents.
 Coming from a farm background I like to work with the agricultural community because it is familiar to me.
 However, working for the District has also allowed me to work with the urban community in promoting conservation.

 What do I like most about Butler County?
 I like that our County has a mix of both agricultural and urban areas.
 Butler County is in a position to understand the importance of both agricultural and urban conservation practices and ways to continue to promote more conservation programs.

-Education & Communications Specialist
+Education & Volunteer Specialist

 Contact me to learn more about our programs, scholarships, and volunteer opportunties, along with composting, rain gardens and other beneficial yard practices.

 Background: I was hired in 2004 to work with schools to provide education programs.
 Since then my job has evolved into working with volunteers, planning events, and creating all of the district's publications.